 To reach the trailhead from Hollister, head south on SR25 to Cienega Road.
 Head south on Cienega Road for 6.5 miles to the ranger office.

-Overall, Upper Ranch is the 57th most popular OHV & 4wd jeep trail of all 102 OHV driving in California.
+Overall, Upper Ranch is the 60th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.